 The menus are easy to follow through, it is just a matter of selecting Create A New Restore Point, assigning a descriptive name to it and clicking on Create.
 Windows Vista users might have to overcome the User Account Control before they reach System Restore.
 They find the Create button in the System Properties dialog box, on the System Protection tab.

-Windows 7 and Windows 8 users may to press the Windows-key, enter system restore and pick the right tool from the results listing to create a System Restore point on their system.
+Update: Windows 7 and Windows 8 users may to press the Windows-key, enter system restore and pick the right tool from the results listing to create a System Restore point on their system.

-The third party way to backup the Windows Registry:
+The third-party way to backup the Windows Registry:

 Download ERUNT, a free software to backup and restore the Windows Registry that runs on most editions and versions of Windows including Windows XP and Windows Vista.
+An alternative to Erunt is Regbak.

 ERUNT requires minimal user input to backup the Registry.
 A click on OK on the welcome screen loads the program interface.
 It is usually not required to make any changes in this menu but to change the location of the Registry backup.
 It would be ideal to store it on another hard drive.